elpres — electronic presentations

 4.7 Prepare a “handout” from a presentation

-One solution to this problem is (1) to generate a series of single-page pdf-files and (2) to create a pdfLATEX document with the single pages included.
+One solution to this problem is (1) to generate a series of single-page pdf-files and (2) to create a pdfLaTeX document with the single pages included.

 (1) can be done with gs (the ghostscript program):